 Money facilitates transactions.
 To function effectively, it must have the following qualities:

-- Money must be readily accepted by all parties.
-Conversely, some people may not accept goods as money in bartering because they do not need them.
+- Widely accepted: Money must be readily accepted by all parties involved in a transaction.
+Conversely, some people may not accept goods as money in bartering because they don’t necessarily need those goods.
+This eliminates the challenge of finding someone who wants exactly what you have to offer in exchange for what you need.

 In the economy, what counts as “money” tends to vary.
 In its narrow definition, it consists of banknotes and coins in circulation.
 In addition, there are deposits in banks and other financial institutions, which are liquid and quick to use as a means of payment.

-Each monetary authority in different countries has a different size.
+Each monetary authority in different countries has a different measure.
 The most common measures are narrow money and broad money.

 - Broad money consists of narrow money plus various liquid assets that can be used to make purchases.